 Sarah: “My family thinks that I am faking my fibro and my pain levels…If either [my mom or sister] spent a day with a portion of our pain levels, they would spend the day in bed and probably cry the majority of the day.”

 Thoughts on these experiences

 Doctors are not the only ones to blame for a lack of understanding and concern.
-In many cases, it is our loved ones – the ones we look to for support and understanding – that also turn their backs to our pain and suffering.
+In many cases, it is our loved ones – the ones we look to for support and understanding – that also turn their backs on our pain and suffering.
 Without living the daily pain and symptoms of fibromyalgia, they are left with little knowledge of the true physical, mental, and emotional agonies caused by this crippling illness.
 Our concerns should not be discarded as though our opinions mean nothing.
 Belittling, mocking, or berating is not healing in any sense, and only causes further damage.

-We, as fibromyalgia thrivers and caregivers, need to be better advocates for ourselves, and stand up to doctors and loved ones in order to better educate the unknowing and help future fibromyalgia sufferers.
+We, as fibromyalgia thrivers and caregivers, need to be better advocates for ourselves and stand up to doctors and loved ones in order to better educate the unknowing and help future fibromyalgia sufferers.
 It is up to us to make a difference by voicing our experiences and reaching out to others to offer the support so many of us need.

-With all the feelings of rejection and being discredited as having a legitimate problem, the condition is worsened, a seek to find a cure is hindered, and proper healing cannot begin.
+With all the feelings of rejection and being discredited as having a legitimate problem, the condition is worsened, a seeking to find a cure is hindered, and proper healing cannot begin.
 Let us stand together as a united front in order to spread awareness, and allow us to be as well as we can be sooner rather than later.

 The experiences shared by the men and women moved me to tears, but strengthened me to push harder and reach further with my mission to globally spread awareness.
 I promise to write each future article with each of these men and women in mind, and never falter in my dedication to educating others about fibromyalgia.